carlosmorenophd/phen_field_book/README.md

 ```
 4. Place data files:

-Put your zip files in a folder named files within the configured data storage path (omitted).
+Put your zip files in a folder that linked by the variable `PATH_TO_CACHE` in some folder called `files`.

 5. Process data:

-The service will store the data in its internal database.
+The service every 6 seconds review this folder to process new files and store on database.

 6. Analyze data: